| |

 This post may contain affiliate links which won't change your price but will share some commission.

-Wholesome ingredients: Made with oats, flaxseed, peanut butter, and honey for a nutritious snack you can feel good about.
+Wholesome, simple ingredients: Made with oats, peanut butter, honey, and flaxseed for a naturally satisfying snack with no fillers.

 • quick oats.
 These give the bites structure and a chewy texture.
 Quick oats work best because they blend more easily with the other ingredients.